djpasseyjr/interfere/paper.md

 )
 ```

-![Example of forecasting the response of the system to an intervention.
+![**Forecasting Intervention Response:** Example of forecasting the response of
+the Belozyorov system to a sinusoidal intervention.
 Here,
 the intervention consists of
 taking exogenous control of $x(t)$ (black).
 The ground truth response, $y(t)$ for
 $t > 10$ is plotted in blue.
 Here, an equation discovery algorithm, SINDy